opdavies/oliverdavies.uk/source/_pages/index.md

 I've contributed code to Drupal core and written popular contributed Drupal modules and themes, PHP and JavaScript libraries, and Tailwind CSS plugins.

+For example, the Override Node Options module is used on around 40,000 active Drupal websites.

 ---

 ## What does it include?